NSDCF/nsdcf.org/content/news/2021-10-03-distinguished-alumni-nominations/index.md

 Recipients will be honored at the fifth annual Knight of Distinguished Alumni Recognition Dinner, to be hosted in May, 2022 at Stratigos Banquet Centre in North Huntingdon, Pennsylvania.

 Download the [nomination form](docs/2022-norwin-alumni-nomination-form.pdf) now.
-All nominations are due on December 22, 2021, by 4 p.m. (est).
+All nominations are due on January 10, 2022, by 4 p.m. (est).